backups-obsidian/backup-obsidian-2/100 study-notes/114 AWS SOA/SOA Extra Notes.md

 > Use EC2Rescue to gather operating system log files for analysis
 > ---
 > *EC2Rescue for EC2 Windows is a convenient, straightforward, GUI-based troubleshooting tool* that can be run on your Amazon EC2 Windows Server instances to troubleshoot operating system-level issues and collect advanced logs and configuration files for further analysis.
 EC2Rescue simplifies and expedites the troubleshooting of EC2 Windows instances.

+- There are only 2 geolocations:
+	- Route53 Geolocation
+	- CloudFront Georestriction

+- *RDS* and *ElastiCache* offer *maintenance windows*.

+> [!question]- Each IT staff member in a company uses a unique IAM user account.
+Permissions are applied to users using IAM policies and IAM groups.
+The security team has requested that staff members should log in with their on-premises Active Directory user accounts instead of their IAM user accounts when accessing the AWS Management Console.
+Which solution can a SysOps Administrator implement to the requirements of the security team?
+> Implement a *VPN tunnel and configure an Active Directory connector*.

+- *ALB* and *CloudFront access logs* show *layer 7* information whereas *VPC flow logs* show *layer 3/4* information.